widelands/wl_addons_server/README.md

 #### Apply changes

-After adding the addon and probably some screenshots, run `java UpdateList` inside the base folder, then git add,commit,push.
+After adding the addon and probably some screenshots, run `./update_lists.sh` inside the base folder, then git add,commit,push.
 Then create a pull request here.

 If you added a new add-on, the `UpdateList` program will prompt you to enter your uploader name.